 The time taken from Chandigarh to reach Bir Billing is approx. 7-8hrs.

-There are direct ordinary HRTC buses from Dharamshala to Bir Billing which runs only at a specific time throughout the day.
+Direct ordinary HRTC buses from Dharamshala to Bir Billing run only at a specific time throughout the day.
 The distance is 65 km from Dharamshala to Bir.

-There are regular buses from Dharamshala to Palampur which is 35 km and then to Baijnath.
-From Baijnath there are usual buses in every half an hour of an interval to Bir road or Upper Bir through Chaugan crossroads.
+From Baijnath, there are usual buses every half an hour of an interval to Bir road or Upper Bir through Chaugan crossroads.

-The ordinary bus journey from Dharamshala to Bir will be going to cost you anywhere between Rs.
+The ordinary bus journey from Dharamshala to Bir will cost you anywhere between Rs.
 110 – Rs.
 130 per person.

-The road conditions till Bir Billing are extremely good.
-I must insist you to take out your cameras from Palampur till Bir because the surroundings are very beautiful.
-If you are either coming from Delhi/Chandigarh/Dharamshala the route you will be crossing is always the Palampur – Baijnath and then Bir.
+The road conditions from Delhi to Bir Billing are good.
+However, I insist you remove your cameras from Palampur till Bir because the surroundings are beautiful.

-Summers in Bir Billing bring a pleasant weather condition and Winters brings snowy and colder nights.
+Summers in Bir Billing bring pleasant weather conditions, and Winters bring snowy and colder nights.